Repairing the World Through Law: A Reflection on Robert Cover's Social Activism, 8 Cardozo Studies in Law & Literature 1 (1996)

 Date of Authorship for this Version

 Wizner, Stephen, "Repairing the World Through Law: A Reflection on Robert Cover's Social Activism" (1996).
 Faculty Scholarship Series.
-Paper 1848.
+1848.